natwales/maya_joint_animation_json_exporter/README.md

 # maya_joint_animation_json_exporter
 Maya python script to export selected joint animations to a json file and example javascript file to run animations in AR Studio.

+ISSUE! - I am not handling joint rotations / joint orientations properly.
+This appears to work fine if your joints transformations are all frozen, but if they aren't the rotations are all wrong.
+Fix coming soon.

 # usage

 Usage demo video here: https://vimeo.com/260300507